 - 1. Exit the application that uses the sound device (for example, Windows Media Player). - 2.
-Go to Control Panel and click Hardware and Sound \rightarrow Sound \rightarrow Playback. - 3.
+Open Control Panel and click Hardware and Sound → Sound → Playback. - 3.
 If you are using a Headset profile, select Bluetooth Hands-free Audio and click the Set Default button.
 If you are using an AV profile, select Stereo Audio and click the Set Default button. - 4.
 Click OK to close the Sound window. - Problem: PIM items sent from the Windows 7 operating systems cannot be received correctly into the address book of any other Bluetooth-enabled device.